hosseinahmadis/Real-USRP-11class-Dataset/README.md

 └── README.md
 ```

-The `.h5` file is not tracked in git because of its size.
-Place it in the
+The `.h5` file is not tracked in git because of its size — see the
-same folder as `dataset.py` before running anything.
+**Download the dataset** section above.

 ## Requirements